 Unpaid conditional grants are assets in terms of the Framework that are separately reflected on the Statement of Financial Position.
-The asset is recognised when the Economic Entity has an enforceable right to receive the grant or if it is virtually certain that it will be received based on that grant conditions have been met.
+The asset is recognised when the Municipality has an enforceable right to receive the grant or if it is virtually certain that it will be received based on that grant conditions have been met.
 They represent unpaid government grants, subsidies and contributions from the public.

-The following provisions are set for the creation and utilisation of the grants as receivables:
+The following provisions are set for the creation and utilisation of the grant is receivables:

-Unpaid conditional grants are recognised as an asset when the grant is receivable.
+• Unpaid conditional grants are recognised as an asset when the grant is receivable.

-1.11.
-UNSPENT PUBLIC CONTRIBUTIONS
+1.12 UNSPENT PUBLIC CONTRIBUTIONS